Aligned-Design/aligned_postd_1125/docs/MVP_BRAND_CRAWLER_IMAGE_PERSISTENCE_STATUS.md

 3. **All Images Filtered Out** (Less Likely):
    ```
    [ScrapedImages] Image selection summary: { filteredOut: 15, totalToPersist: 0 }
+   [ScrapedImages] ⚠️ Fallback selection engaged: totalImages > 0 but no images survived filtering
    ```
    **Fix**: Review filter logic if this is unexpected (shouldn't filter all images).
+   **Note**: Fallback selection will automatically engage and attempt to select conservative candidates from raw images.

 ### Scenario 2: "Some images persisted, some didn't"